Qard/crsh/README.md

-# CRSH your javascript into tiny blocks.
+# CRSH your javascript and css into tiny blocks.
-With crsh, you can combine a whole bunch of javascript (or coffeescript!) files into one tiny block.
+With crsh, you can combine a whole bunch of javascript and coffeescript or css and stylus files into one tiny block.
 Or several if you like.
-All files are compiled and merged automagically after each change, but not when in production mode.
-Inversely; the resulting code is uglified, but only when IN production.
-Line numbers are handy in development.
+All files are compiled and merged automagically after each change, but the watcher is disabled in production.
+In production, resulting javascript will also be uglified.

 ## Requirements
 * Node.js 0.4+